visual-framework/vf-core/README.md

 ### Do I need to install this repo?

-This is repo is only needed for those wanting to develop or customise the Visual Framework 2.0.
+You only need download this repo if you wish to develop or customise the Visual Framework 2.0.
 If you want to use the VF on your site, have a look [at the boilerplate source](https://dev.beta.embl.org/guidelines/visual-framework/dev-docs/components/render/vf-boilerplate-page.html) and [pattern library](https://dev.beta.embl.org/guidelines/visual-framework/dev-docs/).

 ### I have an idea or concern!